Zekiah Fort (18CH808)

 used as fasteners.

-Other artifacts recovered from Zekiah Fort include glass buttons, copper triangles, a copper alloy tinkling cone,
+Other artifacts recovered from Zekiah Fort include bottle glass, glass and copper buttons, copper triangles,

-copper alloy tacks, a gun trigger, a fossilized shark's tooth, an iron triangle, lead shot, a possible lead net-sinker,
+a copper alloy tinkling cone, copper alloy tacks, a gun trigger, a fossilized shark's tooth, an iron triangle,

-a silver sword belt hook, and an iron knife blade fragment.
+lead shot, a possible lead net-sinker, a silver sword belt hook, an iron hinge, and an iron knife blade fragment.

 References